dynatrace-oss/terraform-provider-dynatrace/README.md

 ## Using the provider

-Please check the documentation within the [Terraform Registry](https://registry.terraform.io/providers/dynatrace-oss/dynatrace/latest/docs) for how to use and configure this Provider as well as for currrently supported resources and data sources.
+Please check the documentation within the [Terraform Registry](https://registry.terraform.io/providers/dynatrace-oss/dynatrace/latest/docs) for how to use and configure this Provider as well as for currently supported resources and data sources.

 Additional information can be found under [Dynatrace Configuration as Code via Terraform](https://www.dynatrace.com/support/help/manage/configuration-as-code/terraform).